 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Camptonville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Camptonville is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Camptonville who work in community and social services (16.67%), business and financial occupations (15.00%), and maintenance occupations (13.33%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 43.33% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 43.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Camptonville in 2022 was $30,545, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $122,180 for a family of four.
 However, Camptonville contains both very wealthy and poor people as well.